 Reach out to safe people, but be careful about sharing your feelings with people who might disclose your thoughts with your mother.
 Consider seeking therapy for unbiased support and guidance.

-How Do You Set Boundaries With a Narcissistic Mother?
+How To Set Boundaries With a Narcissistic Mother?

 Setting boundaries often feels challenging in any relationship.
 However, when you’re dealing with a narcissist, these boundaries can become ten times harder.